-(3) Telephone facsimile machines; identification of the sender of the message.
-It shall be unlawful for any person within the United States to use a computer or other electronic device to send any message via a telephone facsimile unless such message clearly contains, in a margin at the top or bottom of each transmitted page or on the first page of the transmission, the date and time it is sent and an identification of the business, other entity, or individual sending the message and the telephone number of the sending machine or of such business, other entity, or individual.
-The telephone number provided may not be a 900 number or any other number for which charges exceed local or long distance transmission charges.
-Telephone facsimile machines manufactured on and after December 20, 1992, must clearly mark such identifying information on each transmitted message.
-Facsimile modem boards manufactured on and after December 13, 1995, must comply with the requirements of this section.

-(d) Requirement that registered equipment allow access to common carriers.
+- (d) Telephone facsimile machines; Identification of the sender of the message.
+It shall be unlawful for any person within the United States to use a computer or other electronic device to send any message via a telephone facsimile machine unless such message clearly contains, in a margin at the top or bottom of each transmitted page or on the first page of the transmission, the date and time it is sent and an identification of the business, other entity, or individual sending the message and the telephone number of the sending machine or of such business, other entity, or individual.
+Telephone facsimile machines manufactured on and after December 20, 1992, must clearly mark such identifying information on each transmitted message. - (e) Requirement that registered equipment allow access to common carriers.
 Any equipment or software manufactured or imported on or after April 17, 1992, and installed by any aggregator shall be technologically capable of providing consumers with access to interstate providers of operator services through the use of equal access codes.
-The terms used in this paragraph shall have the meanings defined in §64.708 of this chapter (47 CFR 64.708).
+The terms used in this paragraph shall have meanings defined in §64.708 of this chapter (47 CFR 64.708).